kontex-neuro/ThorVision/docs/docs/index.md

 - Windows
 - macOS

-/// note | Note
+/// note | Coming soon
-Support for Ubuntu is in development (coming soon)
+Support for Ubuntu is in development
 ///